wavemotion-dave/A8DS/readme.md

 great job compared to the original Atari BIOS.
 I generally stick with the open source Altirra BIOS if it works but you can switch it on a per-game basis in the Options menu.

-Do not ask me about rom files, you will be propmptly ignored.
+Do not ask me about rom files, you will be promptly ignored.
 A search with Google will certainly help you.

 Copyright:
 --------------------------------------------------------------------------------
-A8DS - Atari 8-bit Emulator designed to run on the Nitendo DS/DSi is
+A8DS - Atari 8-bit Emulator designed to run on the Nintendo DS/DSi is
 Copyright (c) 2021-2023 Dave Bernazzani (wavemotion-dave)

-Copying and distribution of this emulator, its source code and associated readme files, with or without modification, are permitted in any medium without royalty provided the this copyright notice is used and wavemotion-dave, alekmaul (original port) and Avery Lee (Altirra OS) are credited and thanked profusely.
+Copying and distribution of this emulator, its source code and associated readme files, with or without modification, are permitted in any medium without royalty provided this copyright notice is used and wavemotion-dave, alekmaul (original port) and Avery Lee (Altirra OS) are credited and thanked profusely.

 The A8DS emulator is offered as-is, without any warranty.